top of page

 From a more safe frame of mind, you can zoom out to figure out what changes could have the biggest impact.
 Do you need to move, change careers, set boundaries, get better sleep?

-Problem-solving feels completely different from an open and curious space, which becomes possible as you feel better.
+Problem-solving feels completely different for an open and curious mind, which becomes possible as you feel better.

 4. Integrate / Implement

-To implement longer-term changes, especially once the dopamine rush wears off, you need support.
-That could include loved ones, therapy, friends, accountability buddies, and more.
+To implement once the dopamine wears off, you need support.
+That could include loved ones, therapy, friends, accountability buddies, etc.

-Even introverts need community!
-Find a space that supports your pace, and ideally that's affordable enough to be able to stick with for long enough to get through the boring parts of implementation.
+Even introverts need support!
+Find a person, community, (or even AI tool) that matches your pace.
+Ideally it's one you can stick with for long enough to get through the boring parts of implementation.

 Why I Do This Work